sporto/elm-tutorial/020_signals/introduction.md

 Signal.map view Mouse.x
 ```

 In the example above, the `view` function is used as the transformation, or mapping, function.
-It takes an `Int` value and outputs `Html.Html`.
+It takes an `Int` value and outputs `Html`.

 The second argument (`Mouse.x`) is a signal of `Int` values.

-The result is a signal of `Html.Html` values, which is exactly what we want the `main` function to output.
+The result is a signal of `Html` values, which is exactly what we want the `main` function to output.

 `Signal.map` returns a new signal with the result of mapping the values of the source signal through the provided transformation function.
 As the source signal changes, each new value is transformed into, or mapped to, a value of the target signal type.